Stephan-Voss/layoutium/README.md

 Boxes by default rezise to fit their contents.
 Hit the map icon to lock the size of the selected box to the pixel values entered for "Box W" and "H".
 (Click again to unlock.)
 To position the box, just drag-and-drop or enter pixel values for "Pos X" and "Y".
 You can embed images into text by clicking the pixie icon.
 To set a background image for the box, use the Insert menu.
+This background image will scale automatically to fit the box.
 Selected text can be formatted by clicking the tome icon.
 Padding (box internal margin) is set by entering a pixel value for "Pad".
 Clicking the square to the left of the unicorn, will allow you to select a color.
 Clicking the unicorn afterwards will apply the chosen color to any selected text in the box.
 Note that you need to write down the colors you want to use, as the color picker does not "remember" them.